 Every response you give to interview questions should include concrete examples of your sales achievements.
 It's important to be clear about how you can help the company and grow sales.
 Include numbers to back up statements.
 For example, you might say, "At XYZ company, I was responsible for bringing on ABC account, signing a contract that resulted in XX profit over YY time."

 Interviewers will be looking for you to demonstrate that you have the necessary skills.
 Review this list of sales skills, and look for ways to highlight your mastery of them in your answers.
 Be sure to tailor your responses to reflect the company's products, services, and goals.
-Spend time on the company website and research the company online, so you are clear about the company's mission.
+Spend time on the company website and research the company online so you're clear about the company's mission.
 The more you know about the company, the better equipped you'll be to respond.

 As a sales representative, you're uniquely situated to succeed at an interview.
-Just think of yourself as the product, and apply the same principles you would use in any sales meeting to demonstrate that you are a good fit and sell yourself to the interviewer.
+Just think of yourself as the product, and apply the same principles you would use in any sales meeting, demonstrating that you're a good fit and selling yourself to the interviewer.

 - What qualities does a successful salesperson at your company possess?